-Emblazoned on the front (and back) of one of the most expensive single purchases most people make, the best car logos become badges of pride, as well as signifying quality of design and engineering.
+Emblazoned on the front (and back) of what is one of the most expensive single purchases that many people make, the best car logos also have a lot of meaning. they can be badges of pride, as well as signifying quality of design and engineering.
 Many are over a century old now in their origins, but in recent years we've seen many of the best car logos redesigned to make them flatter an simpler, with 3D effects and gradients removed for a versatile streamlined design.

 Below, we explore the stories behind ten classic car logo designs that have stood the test of time (with a few tweaks).
 See our pick of the best logos overall for more inspiration, and see our guide to how to design a logo).